 Transcripts are \$12.25 per copy.
 Additional copies in the same request mailed to the same address are \$3.50.
 Additional copies mailed to different addresses are \$12.25 a copy.
 PDF transcripts are \$16.00 per email address and are available only for students who attended after summer 1996.
-Requests may be delayed due to outstanding financial or other obligations, or for posting of a grade change, an earned degree or term grades.
-Instructions for requesting a transcript to be mailed or picked up on campus are available through the "Transcript Requests" link at www.smu.edu/registrar.
-A student may request his or her official transcript through Access.SMU Student Center.
-Requests are processed through the National Student
+Note: No incomplete or partial transcripts, including only certain courses or grades, are issued.
+Transcripts cannot be released unless the student has satisfied all financial and other obligations to the

-^{} Chapter 675, S.B.
+\ Chapter 675, S.B.
 302. Acts of the 61st Texas Legislature, 1969 Regular Session, provides: Section I. No person may buy, sell, create, duplicate, alter, give or obtain; or attempt to buy, sell, create, duplicate, alter, give or obtain a diploma, certificate, academic record, certificate of enrollment or other instrument which purports to signify merit or achievement conferred by an institution of education in this state with the intent to use fraudulently such document or to allow the fraudulent use of such document.